dstroot/my-hugo-blog/content/post/2018-10-10-the-polygon-of-enterprise-despair.md

 To add insult to injury those "valued added" services your VARs used to provide are no longer provided because they were either squeezed out in the negotiations, or you have lost the relationship capital you formerly had.

-The enterprise "saves money" by trading for the costs of delay, lack of agility, and treating supplies as adversaries instead of partners.
+The enterprise "saves money" by trading against the costs of delay, lack of agility, and treating supplies as adversaries instead of partners.

 ### 9. Legacy